moflo/nextjs-firebase-now-guide/README.md

 ## Step 1: Populating Your MySQL Database

-To use this guide, you will need to setup a remote MySQL database.
-Many cloud providers offer this service, such as [Amazon Web Services](https://aws.amazon.com/rds/sqlserver/), [Google Cloud](https://cloud.google.com/sql/) and [Microsoft Azure](https://azure.microsoft.com/en-gb/services/sql-database/).
-Most of them offer a free trial.
+To use this guide, you will need to setup a remote Firestore database.
+You will need to set up your Firestore database on either [Google Cloud](https://cloud.google.com/firestore/) or on [Firebase](https://firebase.com/).
+As of this writing, only Firebase Firestore is offers a free trial.

 <Note>Please read the trial terms and conditions carefully.</Note>

-Once you have your remote MySQL database setup, you should make a note of your database credentials:
+Once you have your Firestore database setup, you should make a note of your service account credentials:

 - Database name
-- Database hostname
-- Database username
-- Database password
+- Database URL
+- Service Account JSON file

 Using these credentials, you can connect to your database and insert the [example data](https://github.com/zeit/now-examples/blob/master/nextjs-mysql/db.sql) into a new table named `profiles`.